How Long a Strategic Website Actually Takes (And Why)

 But websites that are rushed often end up:

-• Feeling unclear
+Feeling unclear

-• Doing too much at once
+Trying to do too much at once

-• Needing to be rebuilt sooner than expected
+Needing to be rebuilt sooner than expected

-A slightly slower, more thoughtful timeline usually saves time (and money) in the long run.
+A slightly slower, more thoughtful timeline usually saves time — and money — in the long run.

 What Happens After Your Website Launches